nrobertson573/DDR_Pattern_Search/README.md

 Readme DDR_Pattern_Search
 ================
 N Robertson
+2022/6/29

 <https://nrobertson573.shinyapps.io/shinyapp/>

-This RShiny application is design to search through the available Sinlges charts on Dance Dance Revolution A20 PLUS for occurrences of a specified step pattern.
+This RShiny application is design to search through the available Sinlges charts on Dance Dance Revolution A3 for occurrences of a specified step pattern.
 Trying to learn crossovers but having a hard time with the charts suggested by the community?
 This tool can search for crossover patterns in charts with specified criteria (e.g. level